Trip.com Group Limited (TCOM) Stock: A Closer Look at the Market Potential - News Heater

-The price-to-earnings ratio for Trip.com Group Limited (NASDAQ: TCOM) is above average at 32.22x, while the 36-month beta value is 0.62.Analysts have differing opinions on the stock, with 32 analysts rating it as a “buy,” 7 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Trip.com Group Limited (NASDAQ: TCOM) is above average at 33.80x, while the 36-month beta value is 0.61.Analysts have differing opinions on the stock, with 32 analysts rating it as a “buy,” 7 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023